Fetch handler

 Node.js is supported through a proxy that wraps node:IncomingMessage as Request and converting final state of node:ServerResponse to Response.

-If access to the underlying Node.js request and response objects is required (only in Node.js runtime), you can access them via request.node?.req
+If access to the underlying Node.js request and response objects is required (only in Node.js runtime), you can access them via request.runtime?.node?.req

 (node:ServerResponse).